cost-logistics

 Here is where the numbers change significantly.
 Chinese porcelain tile (HTS 6907.21) carries two additional duty layers on top of the base rate:

 Antidumping duties (ADD): Ranges from 0% to over 400% depending on the specific Chinese manufacturer.
-Most factories not on the CBP-approved zero-rate list fall into the 103–340% range.
-The rate is company-specific — your Chinese supplier can tell you their ADD rate, and you can verify it against the CBP ADCVD database.
+Most factories not on the CBP-approved zero-rate list fall into the 103 to 340% range.
+The rate is company-specific: your Chinese supplier can tell you their ADD rate, and you can verify it against the CBP ADCVD database.

-Countervailing duties (CVD): An additional 11–13% on most Chinese porcelain tile, also layered on top of ADD and base duty.
+Countervailing duties (CVD): An additional 11 to 13% on most Chinese porcelain tile, also layered on top of ADD and base duty.

 Section 301 tariffs: An additional 7.5% on top of all of the above for most tile HTS codes covered under the 2018 trade actions.

-In practice, Chinese porcelain tile shipped to the US in 2026 arrives at landed duty costs between 25% and 80%+ above the FOB price for most suppliers — not the 8.5% base rate a buyer might expect.
+In practice, Chinese porcelain tile shipped to the US in 2026 arrives at landed duty costs between 25% and 80%+ above the FOB price for most suppliers: not the 8.5% base rate a buyer might expect.
 This is why the effective cost of Chinese tile often runs higher than Mexican or Spanish tile once you account for duty, even when the FOB price from China is lower.
+To estimate your China AD/CVD exposure for a specific factory, plug the FOB value and the ADD/CVD rate into the calculator before you commit.

 Origin matters: duty rates by country